balabit/syslog-ng-gitbook/chapters/chapter_3/section_3.md

 G_SLICE=always-malloc valgrind --leak-check=full <the path where syslog-ng is installed>/sbin/syslog-ng -F
 ```

-You may use other paramters.
+You may use other parameters.
 The `G_SLICE` environment variable makes the
 result nicer, because you will get less false positive results.
 The developers
-are interested in valgring's output log.
+are interested in valgrind's output log.

 ## Installing `heaptrack`